tashatsar/airflow_basics/README.md

 `DAGRun **2** (wait_for_downstream=True): task_A (successeed) -> task_B (in process of execution) -> task_C (not triggered yet)`

 `DAGRun **3** (wait_for_downstream=True): task_A (not triggered yet) -> task_B (not triggered yet) -> task_C (not triggered yet)` because wait_for_downstream is set to True and this DAG run cannot be started before DAG run 2 is finished.
 Thus, DAG run 3 is waiting for tasks B and C of DAG run 2 to be executed.

+### DAGs folder
+**Don't want anyone to see some of your presious DAGs?** Use `.airflowignore` file with regex!  **#bestpractice**: always to have a `.airflowignore` file even if it's empty.

+**Wanna hide this mess of files and modules?** You can use zip files!
+In more detailes there is documentation^ While often you will specify dags in a single .py file it might sometimes be required to combine dag and its dependencies.
+For example, you might want to combine several dags together to version them together or you might want to manage them together or you might need an extra module that is not available by default on the system you are running airflow on.
+To allow this you can create a zip file that contains the dag(s) in the root of the zip file and have the extra modules unpacked in directories.

 ### Refreshing
 Both the webserver and scheduler parse your DAGs.
 You can configure this parsing process with different configuration settings.
 Configurations in general can be set set in `airflow.cfg` file or using environment variables.